About The Community Law Project

 The goal of the Community Law Project is to serve low-income, vulnerable, and sometimes homeless individuals in the San Diego community by providing free legal advice, assistance in navigating through complex social systems, and referrals to resources that help build self-sufficiency and economic opportunity.
-These services are provided while also providing California Western School of Law students with experiential learning and an awareness of the community’s legal needs, and instilling in them a desire to pursue pro bono work during their careers.
+Providing these services to the San Diego community also gives students at California Western School of Law experiential learning oppotunities and an awareness of the community’s legal needs, and instilling in them a desire to pursue pro bono work during their careers.

 Kenneth Klein, J.D.

-In 2008, Ken Klein, a graduate of the University of Texas School of Law, left the partnership of Foley & Lardner to join the CWSL faculty, where he teaches Civil Procedure, Evidence, a section of the Clinical externship Program, and an experiential course in the law and policy surrounding Natural Disasters.
-While still an attorney at Foley, he joined CWSL Prof. Linda Morton, and UCSD School of Medicine Professor, Dr. Ellen Beck, to form the CWSL CLP.
-Since that time, Prof. Klein has served as a volunteer attorney, supervising attorney, intake person, and advisory board member with CLP.
-He currently is the President of the CLP Advisory Board.
+Mr. Klein joined the CWSL faculty in 2008 and currently teaches Civil Procedure, Evidence, a section of the Clinical Externship Program, and an experiential course in the law and policy surrounding Natural Disasters.
+Before coming to CWSL, Mr. Klein worked at Foley & Lardner and while there, he joined CWSL Prof. Linda Morton, and UCSD School of Medicine Professor, Dr. Ellen Beck, to form the CWSL CLP.
+Since that time, Mr. Klein has served as a volunteer attorney, supervising attorney, and intake assistant.
+Mr. Klein is a graduate of the University of Texas School of Law and is currently the President of the CLP Advisory Board.

-To contact Professor Klein, please e-mail him at: firstname.lastname@example.org
+To contact Mr. Klein, please e-mail him at: email@example.com

 Dana K. Sisitsky, Esq.